sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`on.repository`](#on-repository)

-A specific repository (and branch) that is added to the list of repositories that the campaign will be run on.
+A specific repository (and branch) that is added to the list of repositories that the batch change will be run on.

 A `branch` attribute specifies the branch on the repository to propose changes to.
 If unset, the repository's default branch is used.
 If set, it overwrites earlier values to be used for the repository's branch.